jla-gardner/load-atoms/dev/DATASETS.md

 ## 1. Add a `<dataset>.yaml` file in the `load_atoms/datasets` directory

+Dataset descriptions are stored in YAML files, which are located in the `load_atoms/datasets` directory.
+These are programatically validated at runtime, so that the user can be sure that the dataset is valid.
+The blueprint against which these are validated (`DESCRIPTION_BLUEPRINT`) is located in `load_atoms/database.py`.

 This file should contain the following fields:

 -   `name`: The name of the dataset.
 This should be a unique, preferably short and easily readable identifier for the dataset